dsmaynard/endpoints/code/bayesian_approach/README.md

 ### Step 1: label the data

-First, call the function `prepare_data` using one of the available data sets, or any other data set organized in the same manner.
 The data file should be in csv format, with one column for each species, and one row for each recorded endpoint.
-The header should specify the name of the
+The header should specify the name of the species:
-species:

 ``` r
 dt <- read_csv("../../data/Kuebbing_plants/natives.csv")